MichaIng/DietPi-Docs/docs/software/media.md

     Kavita runs as systemd service, its logs can be viewed via:

     ```sh
-    journalctl -u navidrome
+    journalctl -u kavita
     ```

 === "Update"

-    Navidrome can be updated by simply reinstalling it:
+    Kavita can be updated by simply reinstalling it:

     ```sh
-    dietpi-software reinstall 204
+    dietpi-software reinstall 212
     ```
 ***